 Behavioral Interview Prep

-I’m prepping for my behavioral interview questions and thought it couldn’t hurt to publish them for future reference or to share around.
+I’m prepping for my behavioral interview questions and thought it couldn’t hurt to publish them for future reference.

 Tell me about yourself.

-My digital health software engineering arc really started back in highschool, when I developed the hardware and neural networks to record and classify EKG waveforms, such as tachycardias, bradycardias, escape, and premature beats, etc. I was fascinated by the potential of already existing data, that you could have a positive impact on health by simply recognizing and extracting the patterns which already existed.
-That interest carried me to MIT where I majored in Brain and Cognitive Science to support a career at the intersection of healthcare and software.
+My digital health software engineering arc started back in highschool, when I developed the hardware and neural networks to record and classify EKG waveforms, such as tachycardias, bradycardias, escape, premature beats, etc. I was fascinated by the potential of already existing data and that one could have a positive impact on health by simply recognizing and extracting the patterns which already existed.
+That interest carried me to MIT where I majored in Brain and Cognitive Science to further a career at the intersection of healthcare and software.

 I was the technical co-founder, responsible initially for working as an IC to build the software, operations, and cloud infrastructure.
 I set the technical direction, e.g. using SMART on FHIR for hospital integrations, building on AWS, etc. and worked with hospital IT teams to integrate with their EMR.
 As Regard moved through its lifecycle as a company my role also progressed, from an IC to an Engineering Manager to a CTO managing managers.
 Along that path I grew the company’s engineering practices, worked as hiring manager for various technical roles, helped design scalable systems, and worked with vendors where appropriate to out-source solutions like error management.
 To keep patient data secure and up to regulatory standards we developed a HIPAA compliant solution and had a SOC2 audit of our stack.
 In 2023 I buit chatbot into our application so physicians could ask it questions about their patient.